 5. Previous Cases of Fraud (Even If You Were the Victim)

-This one may be less obvious, but can still affect the chances of your check being accepted.
-Certegy looks not just at previous uses of checks, but history of fraudulent reports associated with your accounts as well — even if you’re the one who reported the fraud.
+This one may be less obvious but can still affect the chances of your check being accepted.
+Certegy looks not just at previous uses of checks, but the history of fraudulent reports associated with your accounts as well — even if you’re the one who reported the fraud.

-If your account(s) has a history of fraudulent reports, checkbook thefts, etc., Certegy may flag you as a high-risk check-writer and a vendor may deny your payment.
+If your account(s) has a history of fraudulent reports, identity theft, checkbook thefts, etc., Certegy may flag you as a high-risk check writer and a vendor may deny your payment.

 6. Additional Risk Factors